What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Israel.
 They wrote...

-Get a Quote
+Get Quote

 "Finding someone that speaks english, you can call anytime if you have questions about anything.
 Most people here grew up together, so they are not as quick to make new best friends.
 If you can find a nice group of friends it makes life 1,000 times easier.
 Also if you don't speak the language, employment can be difficult in more rural parts.
 Closer to the city, easier to get a job in only english.
 And not feeling "dumb" because you don't know something.
-A different country can be a different world," remarked another expat in Kfar Saba, Israel.
+A different country can be a different world," explained one expat living in Kfar Saba, Israel.

 Other Questions: